Three lectures on random proper colorings of $\mathbb{Z}^d$: Lecture 3 -- Long-range order

-with equality if and only if either $U$ is an odd set and $A_0 \subset A$ or $U$ is an even set and $B_0 \subset B$.
-This example shows a difference in behavior between the even and odd $q$ cases, with the odd case more difficult due to the lower entropic cost of creating interfaces between $P_0$- and $P$-ordered regions.
+This toy example shows a difference in behavior between the even and odd $q$ cases, with the odd case more difficult due to the lower entropic cost of creating interfaces between $P_0$- and $P$-ordered regions.
 It is the odd $q$ case that motivates many of the definitions, including the above-mentioned fact that the ordered region corresponding to a dominant pattern should be either an even set or an odd set.
 Additionally, the example shows that the domain walls do not carry a high penalty per edge when $q$ is large.
-Indeed, the right-hand-side of~\eqref{eq:single droplet in ordered pattern odd q} has the form $(1-\eps_q)^{\frac{|\partial U|}{2d}}$ with $\eps_q$ tending to zero as $q$ tends to infinity.
+Indeed, the right-hand side of~\eqref{eq:single droplet in ordered pattern odd q} has the form $(1-\eps_q)^{\frac{|\partial U|}{2d}}$ with $\eps_q$ tending to zero as $q$ tends to infinity.

 Let us return to the method by which we shall show that domain walls are `penalized'.
 Recall that in the Ising model, we used a sign-flip transformation, given in~\eqref{eq:ising-sign-flip}, in order to deduce the bound in~\eqref{eq:ising-domain-wall-bound} on the probability that a given contour $\partial U$ is a $-+$ domain wall.
 Essentially, the flipping of the signs in $U$ eradicated the domain wall by transforming the order in $U$ (near the boundary) from $-$ to $+$.
 To obtain an analogous bound in the proper coloring model, we will use a more involved transformation, which, roughly speaking, permutes the colors in each ordered region, perhaps also shifting them by one lattice site, so as to make the pattern there agree with the boundary pattern, and erases the colors in the `bad' regions, replacing them with fresh samples of the boundary pattern.
 Much of the technical work is then focused on showing that this transformation indeed `repairs' the coloring, i.e., establishing suitable analogues of~\eqref{eq:ising-domain-wall-cost} and~\eqref{eq:ising-domain-wall-bound}.
 This is further explained in Section~\ref{sec:proof-overview-breakup}.